Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

-Here, one month of observations without errors due to background models, i.e. temporal aliasing errors were considered.
-An orbit with an altitude of \qty{450}{\km}, inclination \qty{89}{\degree} and inter-satellite separation \qty{190}{\km} was chosen.
-The estimated error degree variances of the unitless SH coefficients are shown in terms of EWH in geographic representation.
-A characteristic feature of the recovered gravity field from this mission is the North-South striping effect that comes due to a variety of reasons, i.e. drift of the EAs in low frequencies or due to technical properties of the capacitive type of sensors, as well as the orbital resonance effects \citep[][]{Kvas.2019}.
-A similar striping behaviour was also demonstrated by \citet[][]{Knabe.2022} in the comparison of EA with hybrid ACC.
-EWH amplitudes of the difference to the reference gravity field named European Improved Gravity model of the Earth by New techniques (EIGEN)-6c4 corresponding to the `GRACE' scenario with EA and KBR instruments are \qty{\pm30}{\m} EWH.
+Here, one month of observations without errors due to background models, i.e., temporal aliasing errors, were considered.
+An orbit with an altitude of \qty{450}{\km}, an inclination of \qty{89}{\degree} and an inter-satellite separation of \qty{190}{\km} was chosen.
+The estimated error degree variances of the unitless SH coefficients are shown in terms of EWH in a geographic representation.
+A characteristic feature of the recovered gravity field from this mission is the North-South striping effect that comes due to a variety of reasons, such as the drift of the EAs in low frequencies or technical properties of the capacitive type of sensors, as well as orbital resonance effects \citep[][]{Kvas.2019}.
+A similar striping behavior was also demonstrated by \citet[][]{Knabe.2022} in the comparison of an EA with a hybrid ACC.
+The amplitudes of the difference to the reference gravity field named European Improved Gravity model of the Earth by New techniques (EIGEN)-6c4 corresponding to the `GRACE' scenario with EA and KBR instruments are \qty{\pm30}{\m} EWH.
 The results were generated without applying any post-processing and filtering.

-The bottom left panel in Fig.~\ref{GFR_NGGM} shows the two dimensional SH error spectrum, i.e. the relative error of each spherical harmonic coefficient, given as the difference between estimated and reference gravity field which is the EIGEN-6c4.
+The bottom left panel in Fig.~\ref{GFR_NGGM} shows the two dimensional SH error spectrum, i.e., the relative error of each spherical harmonic coefficient, given as the difference between the estimated gravity field and the reference model EIGEN-6c4.
 One can see the pronounced stripes occurring every 16 orders which is caused by the orbital frequency and the resulting repeat patterns of the groundtracks \citep[][]{Seo.2008,Cheng.2017}.

-Analogously, the middle column of Fig.~\ref{GFR_NGGM} shows the result for future gravimetry mission concept \#1 when replacing the EA named Super Space Three-axis Accelerometer for Research (SuperSTAR) by a SGRS-like EA.
-Now the difference to the reference gravity field EIGEN-6c4 has smaller amplitudes of \qty{\pm40}{\cm} EWH in comparison to the GRACE-FO case (amplitudes \qty{\pm30}{\m}).
-In this solution, the following sensors were considered: KBR for the inter-satellite range measurement (same as for GRACE-FO case) and SGRS-like EA with the cubic gold-platinum TM with a side length of \qty{40}{\mm} and TM-EH gap \qty{1}{\mm} of which the ASD is given as
+Analogously, the middle column of Fig.~\ref{GFR_NGGM} shows the result for the future gravimetry mission concept \#1 when replacing the EA named Super Space Three-axis Accelerometer for Research (SuperSTAR) by a SGRS-like EA.
+The difference to the reference gravity field EIGEN-6c4 now has smaller amplitudes of \qty{\pm40}{\cm} EWH in comparison to the GRACE-FO case (amplitudes \qty{\pm30}{\m}).
+In this solution, the following sensors were considered: KBR for the inter-satellite range measurement (same as for the GRACE-FO case) and an SGRS-like EA with a cubic gold-platinum TM with a side length of \qty{40}{\mm} and a TM-EH gap of \qty{1}{\mm}.
+The ASD of this scenario is given as

 \begin{linenomath} \end{linenomath}